FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Method

-Based on the aforementioned LNLoRA module, we introduce the FullLoRA-AT method, a novel and lightweight approach designed to enhance the adversarial robustness of standardly pretrained models in a parameter-efficient manner.
-As depicted in~\cref{fig:framework}, the LNLoRA module is seamlessly integrated into several key components of the ViT model, including the patch embedding layer, MSA block, MLP block, and the classification head.
+Based on the aforementioned LNLoRA module, we introduce the FullLoRA method, a novel and lightweight approach designed to enhance the adversarial robustness of standardly pretrained models in a parameter-efficient manner.
+As depicted in~\cref{fig:framework}b, the LNLoRA module is seamlessly integrated into several key components of the ViT model, including the patch embedding layer, MSA block, MLP block, and the classification head.

 Traditional LoRA methods predominantly focus on modifying parameters within the MSA and MLP blocks of the ViT model, while neglecting the parameters of other model components.
 However, given the significant differences in image features between clean and adversarial examples, it becomes essential to adaptively finetune the low-level layers of the model, which may facilitate the model's ability to effectively learn features from adversarial examples that are crucial for accurate classification.
-Therefore, we extend the LNLoRA module to also encompass the patch embedding layer of the ViT model.
+Therefore, we also encompass the LNLoRA module to the patch embedding layer of the ViT model.

-Additionally, given the critical role of parameters in the classification head layer for determining classification outcomes, and the usual practice of unfreezing this layer during finetuning, we also apply the LNLoRA module to the classifier head layer.
+Additionally, given the critical role of parameters in the classification head layer for determining classification results, and the usual practice of unfreezing this layer during finetuning, we also apply the LNLoRA module to the classification head layer.
 This extension aims to facilitate a more parameter-efficient adaptation of the model when confronting adversarial examples.
 Our subsequent ablation studies in the experiment further reveal that the integration of LNLoRA across these key components of ViT model, as opposed to the traditional LoRA method, clearly further boosts the robustness of the model against adversarial attacks.

-It is worth mentioning that our FullLoRA-AT method operates independently of existing advanced adversarial training techniques.
-This characteristic allows for seamless integration with others, leading to further improvement in the efficiency and performance of adversarial finetuning.
+It is worth mentioning that our FullLoRA method is independent of existing advanced adversarial training techniques.
+This characteristic allows for seamless integration with others, leading to further improvement in the efficiency and effectiveness of adversarial finetuning.